 Government ResponseSelect a data point for more information

 (Data points represent policy level as of Mar 15.)

 Public Health Directives

-Japan scored near the median on public health policy, with strong scores on school closings and travel restrictions countered by a weak stay-at-home order and limited testing.
+Japan had very weak public health policy, with strong scores on school closings countered by a relatively weak stay-at-home order and limited testing.

 - Stay at home order 1